UND CONNECT

 - Funds may not be used for faculty salary, including course buyouts or salary recovery.

-- Funds may not be used for student wages; however, spending on student stipends is permitted.
+- Funds may not be used for student wages or ongoing student employment.

 Contact Eric Peterson, Assistant Director SSC, with question about allowable expenses and/or to review university and SBHE policy.